 By Robyn Hyden

-Robyn Hyden is executive director of Alabama Arise, a nonprofit, nonpartisan coalition of congregations, organizations and individuals promoting public policies to improve the lives of Alabamians who are marginalized by poverty.
+Robyn Hyden is executive director of Alabama Arise, a statewide, member-led nonprofit organization advancing public policies to improve the lives of Alabamians who are marginalized by poverty.
 Arise’s membership includes faith-based, community, nonprofit and civic groups, grassroots leaders and individuals from across Alabama.
 Email: [email protected].

 All rights reserved, Gumptown Magazine, LLC.
 Copyright 2022.